 c) The offender has the intent to cause the child to lose its civil status.

-The fact that child will be benefited by simulation of birth is not a defense since it creates a false status to the detriment of members of family to which the child is introduced
+The fact that the child will benefit from the simulation of birth is not a defense, since it creates a false status to the detriment of the members of the family to which the child is introduced

-Father who sells child is not liable under this article since here is no abandonment.
+The father who sells a child is not liable under this article since there is no abandonment.

 Illustration:

-People who have no child and who buy and adopt the child without going through legal adoption.
+People who have no children and who buy and adopt a child without going through a legal adoption.

-The same is true even if the child was kidnapped but they knew that the kidnappers are not the real parents of the child.
+The same is true even if the child was kidnapped, but they knew that the kidnappers were not the real parents of the child.

 When the real parents make it appear in the birth certificate that the parents who bought the child are the real parents.